JuliaStochOpt/StochDynamicProgramming.jl/README.md

 - Linear dynamics
 - Linear or convex piecewise linear cost

 Extension to non-linear formulation are under development.
+Extension to more complex alea dependance are under developpment.

 ## Why Extensive formulation ?

-An extensive formulation approach consists in representing the problem in a linear problem solved by an external linear solver.
-Complexity is exponential in number of stages.
+An extensive formulation approach consists in representing the stochastic problem as a deterministic one with more variable and call a standard deterministic solver.
+Mainly usable in a linear setting.
+Computational complexity is exponential in the number of stages.

 ## Why Stochastic Dynamic Programming ?